 Best Portable Food Processor

-KitchenAid's food processor has a 9-cup or 2-litre capacity with a safety chute for extra ingredients.
-The motor is average, with a wattage of 250.
-It has a three-level speed control of high, low, and pulse and includes a refrigerator lid that allows storage in the fridge for later use.
-Generally, it is a basic option.
-It doesn’t have any extra jugs, and the power rating is quite low.
-But it works just fine for normal food processing tasks.
+KitchenAid's food processor has a 9-cup or 2-litre capacity and a safety chute for extra ingredients.
+Its motor is average, with a wattage of 250.
+It has three-level speed controls: high, low, and pulse.
+It is a basic option; you get no extra jugs and a low power rating, but it works just fine.

 Pros